Blaine House (Governor's Mansion)

 Maine State Museum

-Located in the State Capitol Complex, the museum is open Tuesday through Friday from 9am to 5pm, Saturday 10am to 4pm, and Sunday 1pm to 4pm.
+Located in the State Capitol Complex, the museum is open Tuesday through Friday from 9am to 5pm, Saturday 10am to 4pm, and is closed Sundays, Mondays and all state holidays.

 Phone: (207) 287-2301